MPhil in Tibetan and Himalayan Studies

 The Pitt Rivers Museum holds important collections of ethnographic material from India, Bangladesh, Pakistan, Tibet, Nepal and Sri Lanka which can be seen on display in the museum as well as in the reserve collection.
 The Pitt Rivers also hosts the 'Tibet Album', a unique online resource with early photographs from Tibet.

-You will also have access to the University's centrally provided electronic resources and the Faculty IT Officer.
-There is a computing room for the use of graduate students in the Oriental Institute, as well as a common room where tea and coffee are available and staff and students can meet.
+You will also have access to the University's centrally provided electronic resources and the faculty IT Officer.
+There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as a common room where tea and coffee are available and staff and students can meet.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.